 'Capital ratios' Key financial ratios measuring the Group's capital adequacy or financial strength.
-These include the Core Tier 1 ratio and Tier 1 capital ratio.
+These include the Core Tier 1 ratio, Tier 1 capital ratio and Risk asset ratio.

-'Capital requirements' Amount to be held by the Group to cover the risk of losses to a certain confidence level.
+'Capital requirements' Amount to be held by the Bank to cover the risk of losses to a certain confidence level.